April 2009 Moldovan parliamentary election protests: Demonstration and riot

 On the evening of 7 April, a group of protesters organised a National Salvation Committee, consisting of student and civic representatives.
 Writer Nicolae Dabija, a vice-president of the committee said that the intended purpose of the committee is to organise new elections.
-However, the protests died off as the police intervened during the night to arrest the protesters found in the square.

 On 7 April, Serafim Urechean, leader of the opposition Party Alliance Our Moldova, during a meeting with President Voronin said that the riots were orchestrated by security services.
 However, former Moldovan President Petru Lucinski believes the violence was the spontaneous result of the actions of leaderless youths frustrated with the waning of Moldovan democracy.
 He said that there is no need to look further to explain the unrest and the movement "didn't have any leaders, one part went in one direction, a peaceful one and another part took a violent turn."

 Protests of solidarity with demonstrators in Chișinău took place in Cimișlia, Bălți, Ungheni and other Moldovan cities.
-Conversely, in some cities (especially in the autonomous region of Gagauzia) the actions of the protesters were condemned.

 The protests continued on Sunday, 12 April, when around 3,000 protesters gathered in the central square where the mayor of Chișinău, Dorin Chirtoacă, held a speech about how Moldova's youth reject Communism because they "understand that their future has been stolen".
 However, the students were notably absent from the crowd, having been sanctioned for their participation in the previous protests.